Responsible Executive: Executive Vice President for Academic Affairs

-- Motlow State Community College faculty, staff and students abide by copyright law as stated in the United States Code and as set forth in Tennessee Board of Regents’ policies and the laws of the State of Tennessee.
+- Motlow State Community College (Motlow State) faculty, staff, and students abide by copyright law as stated in the United States Code and as set forth in Tennessee Board of Regents’ (TBR) policies and the laws of the State of Tennessee.

-- Additionally, the College supports fair use as outlined by the Kastenmeier Guidelines (1984), TEACH Act Guidelines as published by North Carolina State University Libraries (2002), National Commission on New Technological Uses of Copyright Works (CONTU, 1978), and the guidelines on fair use published by The Conference on Fair Use (CONFU, 1998).
+- Additionally, Motlow State supports fair use as outlined by the Kastenmeier Guidelines (1984), TEACH Act Guidelines as published by North Carolina State University Libraries (2002), National Commission on New Technological Uses of Copyright Works (CONTU, 1978), and the guidelines on fair use published by The Conference on Fair Use (CONFU, 1998).

 - Software available on computers and networks is not to be copied except as permitted

 by the applicable software license.
-The College adheres to the EDUCOM Code of Software
+Motlow State adheres to the EDUCOM Code of Software

 and Intellectual Rights: